eth-brownie/brownie/docs/api.rst

 Brownie API
 ===========

-The following classes and methods are available when writing brownie scripts or using the console.
+This section provides a complete overview of the Brownie API.
+It includes all public classes and methods as well as limited internal documentation.

+If you have not yet viewed the documentation under "Core Functionality" within the table of contents, you may wish to start there before exploring the API docs.

 .. hint::

-    From the console you can call ``dir`` to see available methods and attributes for any class.
-By default, callables are highlighed in cyan and attributes in blue.
+    From the console you can call the builtin ``dir`` method to see available methods and attributes for any class.
+Classes, methods and attributes are highlighted in different colors.

      You can also call ``help`` on any class or method to view information on it's functionality.

 .. toctree::
     :maxdepth: 2